Emergency on Planet Earth: Background and composition

 Kay gradually gathered band members, including Wallis Buchanan, who played the didgeridoo, and Stuart Zender, who became the band's bassist by audition.
 Kay's manager scouted keyboardist Toby Smith, who joined the group as Kay's songwriting partner.
-Together, they wrote the second track "Too Young to Die", a song also inspired by Kay's anger towards the wars he had seen on television.
+Together, they wrote the second track, "Too Young to Die", a song also inspired by Kay's anger towards the wars he had seen on television.
 Regarding how the track was written, Kay said in 2013: "I have a very limited musical ability in terms of playing", so he would sing the instruments as Smith would work out the chords.
-The two tracks would shape up the album, they follow up to the "high-kicking" funk track "Hooked Up".
+The two tracks would shape up the album, which are followed up by the "high-kicking" funk track "Hooked Up".
 With the fourth track "If I Like It I Do It" Kay said it reminded him of "Harvest for the World" by Isley Brothers.
 The former song's lyrics have been described as anarchist: "The kids want the system breaking down/Not higher education/If it ain't no natural law/Then you can keep your regulations".
 "Music of the Mind" is a laid-back Latin fusion track that takes inspiration from Flora Purim's song "Moon Dreams".

 With the title track, Kay said that it ultimately defined the concept of the album: "The whole groove of it, all the syncopation, the strings gliding over the top... and the lyrics were hammer to the nail: 'The kids need education/and the streets are never clean/... is that life that I am witnessing/or just another wasted birth'".
-Kay wanted to re-create the Headhunters' song "God Made Me Funky" with his own track "Whatever It Is I Just Can't Stop", and credits having "a real drummer" for its "funky feel".
+Kay wanted to re-create the Headhunters' song "God Made Me Funky" with his own track "Whatever It Is, I Just Can't Stop", and he credits having "a real drummer" for its "funky feel".
 "Blow Your Mind" is a soft track intended to last eight and half minutes long.
-The track was recorded in one take, Kay said: "the brass was feeling so nice that when we got to the end I didn't want it to stop, so I motioned to the guys to go again, which is why there's the reprise."
+The track was recorded in one take; Kay said: "the brass was feeling so nice that when we got to the end I didn't want it to stop, so I motioned to the guys to go again, which is why there's the reprise."
 For the ten-minute track "Revolution 1993", the track has "paramilitary drums" and "grinding bass".
-With the lyrics, Kay said "it rounded off all the other things Ive been saying on the album".
+With the lyrics, Kay said "it rounded off all the other things I've been saying on the album".
 It also has "crisscrossed ascending and descending lines, James Brown-like brass punches, a female rhythm and blues choir, Mitch Mitchellesque drums, African percussion, up-front funk bass and elements of hip hop, fusion, acid jazz, technopop and ragamuffin."
 The album ends with the "didgeridoo workout" track "Didgin' Out".